 And this is where cybersecurity asset management comes into play.

-Cybersecurity asset management platforms track all devices, cloud services, software, and users no matter where they’re located.
-The top platforms like Axonius do this by leveraging an organization’s existing data.
-These platforms allow teams to continually conduct up-to-date inventory in real time.
+Cybersecurity asset management solutions track all devices, cloud services, software, and users no matter where they’re located.
+The top solutions like Axonius do this by leveraging an organization’s existing data.
+These solutions allow teams to continually conduct up-to-date inventory in real time.
 They provide IT and security professionals with the capability to automatically discover security gaps, and allow them to customize triggered actions when an asset or user deviates from policies.
 All of this helps these teams minimize the attack surface.

-The best platforms initiate these actions in the background, so these teams can move away from the repetitive, manual tasks with asset inventory to be even more proactive.
+The best solutions initiate these actions in the background, so these teams can move away from the repetitive, manual tasks with asset inventory to be even more proactive.